mattb20/CV/README.md

 #### Communication

-During my time at university I spent a semester at Brooke House Sixth Form College assisting the teaching staff inside and outside of A Level Mathematics lessons.
+During my time at university I spent a semester at Brooke House Sixth Form College, assisting the teaching staff inside and outside of A Level Mathematics lessons.
 This involved spending an afternoon at the college each week.
 My tasks were to communicate with the class teacher to ensure I knew which topics were being covered on the afternoon I was at the college, so I could ensure my subject knowledge was top quality and explanations